Artists' residencies in the USA

 - In Houston and Marfa, residencies will focus on astronomy

-Co-curated with Art Explora, 8 French creators – an astronomer, a poet, and plastic and multidisciplary artists– participate in Villa Albertine residencies.
+Co-curated with Art Explora, 8 French creators – an astronomer, a poet, and plastic and multidisciplary artists– participated in Villa Albertine residencies.

 Co-directors of the Ballet national de MarseilleLearn more